Federal Estate Tax Exemptions 1997 Through 2019

 The gross value of your estate must exceed the exemption amount for the year of your death before estate taxes become due.
 Even then, only the value over the exemption is taxable.

-The government also allows you to transfer any unused portion of your exemption to your spouse if you're married.
-This is called "portability".
-If your estate is worth $6 million, you'd have $5.18 million of your exemption left over and you can give this to your spouse.
+The government also allows you to transfer any unused portion of your exemption to your spouse if you are married.
+This is called "portability."
+If your estate is worth $6 million, you would have $5.4 million of your exemption left over, and you can give this to your spouse.

 Recent Changes in Federal Estate Tax Laws

 Estate taxes in 2010 through 2012 were based on the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act signed into law by President Obama on December 17, 2010.

-That didn't happen.
+That did not happen.
 Congress passed the American Taxpayer Relief Act (ATRA) on January 1 and President Obama signed it into law on January 2, 2013.
 ATRA was intended to make permanent changes to the laws governing federal estate taxes, gift taxes, and generation-skipping transfer taxes.